 Experience differences in leadership preferences

 The current study categorised participants into three career stages: early-career (1-4 years), mid-career (5-18 years), and late-career (19-40 years), in accordance with the findings of Huberman (1989) and the subsequent classifications by Klassen and Chiu (2010).
-The results revealed significant differences in preferences within each group, with all three groups favouring , followed by Transformational, Transactional, and finally Laissez-Faire leadership styles.
+The results revealed significant differences in preferences within each group, with all three groups favouring social identity leadership, followed by Transformational, Transactional, and finally Laissez-Faire leadership styles.